 -

 Transition Rights - When a consumer is required to transition to an MMC or MLTC plan, after receiving CDPAP services through their local DSS, the MMC plan is required to continue the services previously authorized by the local district (HRA or DSS) for 90 days, at which time the MMC plan re-assesses need.
-See more about Transition Rights here and here.
+See more about Transition Rights after Immediate Need here and generally here.

 The Consumer-Directed Personal Assistance Association of NYS (CDPAANYS) has lots of resources on its website.